damianceglarz/fifa-exchange/fbm-docs.md

 * playerName: the name of the player
 * startPrice: bidding start price
 * coinAmount: buy now price
+* ignoreHash: array of hashed FUT ACCOUNT emails which can't be used to buy given card

 ## Update Status
 ### POST /fbm-status/